Fetal intra-abdominal cystic lesions can arise from a number of physiological and pathological causes.

 tubal ectopic pregnancy: common cause 1

 fallopian tube torsion

-Haemolytic disease of the newborn (HDN) results when maternal antibodies attack the fetal red blood cells, leading to a haemolytic anaemia and accumulation of bilirubin in the fetus or newborn.
+Hemolytic disease of the newborn (HDN) results when maternal antibodies attack the fetal red blood cells, leading to a hemolytic anemia and accumulation of bilirubin in the fetus or newborn.
 It can affect the newborn to varying degrees of severity.
-When the condition occurs in utero, the term...
+When the condition occurs in utero, the term is...

 Commonly described findings include:

 adnexal thick-walled cystic lesion with low-level echoes withi...